turtleion/PySimpleInput/README.md

 # PySimpleInput || v0.0.3 (The Minor Update)

 Hi!
-Let me introduce *PySimpleInput* Library
+Let me introduce *PySimpleInput* Library.

-This library help you to fix problems with Python Input Built-in Function This library still on development progress.
+This library help you to fix problems with Python Input Built-in Function.

+This library still on development progress.
     if you found a bugs, report it to me with Github Issues at [PySimpeInput Github Issues](https://github.com/turtleion/PySimpleInput/issues)